Diversity, Equity, and Inclusion Cabinet Bylaws

 Active voting members will be County department directors and staff who will serve two-year terms on the DEI Cabinet.

 Each Cabinet member has one vote.
 Designees or alternates may vote on behalf of a member if they have been identified by the member in written correspondence addressed to the Chair or other methods approved by the Chair.
-Action may be taken by a majority vote of those present and by not less than a majority of the quorum.
+Action may be taken by a majority vote of those present and by not less than a majority of the quorum

-The DEI Cabinet will report its work, findings, and recommendations to the Board of Supervisors, as needed or requested including progress on established goals, strategies and objectives identified by the Cabinet.
+The DEI Cabinet will report its work, findings, and recommendations to the Board of Supervisors, as needed or requested, including progress on established goals, strategies and objectives identified by the Cabinet.
 The report should also provide a summary of community engagement activities, including how feedback received by the Cabinet was used.

 These bylaws can be amended only by the full DEI Cabinet, at any regularly scheduled meeting provided the amendment has been submitted in writing and approved by the Executive Supervisor.
 The proposed amendment will be submitted to the full Cabinet at a regularly scheduled meeting prior to the meeting at which the vote is scheduled.
 Approval will require an affirmative vote of a majority of the voting members.